ACCESS-NRI/access-om3-configs/documentation/docs/pages/infrastructure/Optimisation.md

 ```
 which is already handled inside `setup_gadi.sh`.

+!!! note
-!!! note As of 26 Feb 2026, there's a known issue related to a CPU `target` mismatch that prevents use via [ARE](http://are.nci.org.au/) on Gadi.
+    As of 26 Feb 2026, there's a known issue related to a CPU `target` mismatch that prevents use via [ARE](http://are.nci.org.au/) on Gadi.
 The tool currently works on login nodes.
 Since `esmf-trace` does not do heavy computation, running it on a login node is acceptable until the issue is resolved.
-More details can be found in https://github.com/ACCESS-NRI/model-tools/pull/20 and in a Zulip discussion [Deploy babeltrace2 targeting x86_64 or x86_64_v3](https://access-nri.zulipchat.com/#narrow/channel/470325-model-release/topic/Deploy.20babeltrace2.20targeting.20x86_64.20or.20x86_64_v3/with/573172880).
+More details can be found in [model-tools#20](https://github.com/ACCESS-NRI/model-tools/pull/20) and in a Zulip discussion [Deploy babeltrace2 targeting x86_64 or x86_64_v3](https://access-nri.zulipchat.com/#narrow/channel/470325-model-release/topic/Deploy.20babeltrace2.20targeting.20x86_64.20or.20x86_64_v3/with/573172880).
 The release team is keen to address it once they have capacity.

-For use within a VS Code Jupyter kernel on Gadi, setup instructions are available in the documentation https://esmf-trace.readthedocs.io/latest/vscode_jupyter_kernel.
+For use within a VS Code Jupyter kernel on Gadi, setup instructions are available in the [documentation](https://esmf-trace.readthedocs.io/latest/vscode_jupyter_kernel).

+## 2. Workflow demonstration

 The following describes the workflow to generate a suite of simulations that enable load balancing to be completed.
 We'll take the 100km RYF configuration as an example.